ToniWestbrook/repeatfs/README.md

 pip3 install repeatfs
 ```

+If installing using a normal user account, this will likely be installed into your `~/.local/bin` directory.
+If this directory is in your path, you can simply run `repeatfs`.
+If not, you'll need to add this directory to your PATH variable, or run RepeatFS using the full path `~/.local/bin/repeatfs`.

 USAGE
 --
 RepeatFS functions as a transparent layer between you and your files, recording all IO activity.
 In order to use RepeatFS, you'll mount the target directory (and all subdirectories/files) you want to monitor.
 Then, anytime you wish to access any files within the monitored directory, you'll instead use the path to the RepeatFS mount.